pohjois-savon-tietoallas/demo-alzheimer-shiny/README.md

 # Alzheimer disease patient timeline ShinyApp

 Explore timeline of Alzheimer patients doctoral visits and medicine reimbursement.
 Timeline is at maximum 15 years before and after the diagnose (day when patient got medicine special reimbursement right, `erko307`).
-Demo dataset is synthetic and has total number of 13 431 patient.
+Demo dataset is synthetic and has total number of 13 431 patients.
 Datasets are not available in GitHub repository.

 ## How to clone and develop application in databricks Rstudio cluster